A select list enables users to select one or more items from a list. Use a select list when options are dynamic or variable.

 Single select lists allow users to select a single, mutually exclusive option.
 When the user selects an option from the list, the selection appears in the toggle.

 Checkbox select lists allow users to select one or more options from a known list of options, using checkboxes as a selection method.
 You may choose to have a badge display in the toggle to show how many items have been selected.
-A common use case for checkbox select lists is in a toolbar filter for a table or page, for example.
+A common use case for checkbox select lists is in a toolbar filter for a table or page.

 Multiple select lists allow users to select one or more options from a list, with the selected options marked with a blue check.
 It differs from the checkbox select in that each option selected by the user appears in the top display area as chips.
-Once the number of selections reaches a certain number (the default is 3, but you may choose to change this based on your use case), the regular chips will be replaced by a gray chip indicating how many more items were selected (for example, 1 more).
+Once the number of selections reaches a certain number, the regular chips will be replaced by a gray chip indicating how many more items were selected.
+The default number of selections is 3, but you may change this number based on your use case.

 When to use checkbox select versus multiple select